 Driving Distance from Beaufort Hotel NC: 20 mi.
 (31 min.).

 Important: Please plan accordingly and take into account your drive time from the hotel to reach the ferry.

 Advance ferry reservations are required.
 Reservation times and availability may vary based weather permitting.

 Enjoy a scenic ferry ride from Island Express Ferry Service to Cape Lookout National Seashore.
 On this gorgeous 15-20 minute ferry ride to Cape Lookout, you may catch a glimpse of the Shackleford Banks horses, bottlenose dolphins, sea turtles, and more!
 Enjoy the majestic Cape Lookout lighthouse, surf fishing, wide beaches, and the beach shuttle to get you to the best shelling on the eastern seaboard!Cape Lookout offers something amazing for every traveler, whether you’re interested in collecting the most beautiful seashells in the area, going for a swim, or exploring the lighthouse.
 Discovering the North Carolina shoreline starts with your Island Express ferry ride!
 Once the ferry docks at Cape Lookout guests can purchase additional tickets to climb the lighthouse on site.

-Important: Upon receiving your hotel confirmation please contact our Hotel Concierge at 252-838-7257 to reserve your ferry departure date and time.
+Important: Upon receiving your hotel confirmation please contact our Front Desk staff at 252-728-3000 to reserve your ferry departure date and time.

 You must choose your departure time when your ferry reservations are made:

 - April 15 – September 15: Every 30 minutes from 8:15 a.m. – 5:45 p.m.